Federal Interoperability

 2009

-- Congress passes Health Information Technology for Economic and Clinical Health (HITECH) Act; establishes EHR Incentive Program ("Meaningful Use")
+- Congress passes the Health Information Technology for Economic and Clinical Health (HITECH) Act; establishes the Electronic Health Record (EHR) Incentive Program (‘Meaningful Use’)